Dog Age Calculator

 - Geriatric (at life expectancy and beyond) – at this point dogs need bi-yearly vet examinations because their physical health can quickly decline.
 When parenting a geriatric dog, it is important to recognise if your dog is suffering.

-Documented in the Guinness Book of World Records, the oldest dog in the world is from here in Australia, and He is a cattle dog named Bluey.
+Documented in the Guinness Book of World Records, the oldest hound in the world is from here in Australia, and He is a cattle dog named Bluey.
 He was put to sleep on 14th November 1938.
 He lived for 29 years and 5 months.
-If you converted 29 years using this dog years calculator that would be 130 human years.
+If you converted 29 years using below chart that would be 130 human years.

-Fortunately, nowadays, dogs live much longer lives than their canine ancestors.
+Fortunately, nowadays, they live much longer lives than their canine ancestors.
 In 1900 less than 20% of the dogs lived past the age of 6.
 In 2010, that percentage was 44%.

 How to calculate Dog Years

-People have been comparing human to dog life spans for centuries.
+People have been comparing human to dogs life span for centuries.
 The origins of those comparisons are obscure and scarce.
 However, evidence show that people were trying to calculate their dogs’ ages since the 1200s.
-An inscription on the Cosmati Pavement in Westminster Abbey, dating back to 1268, states that one human year is equivalent to nine dog years.
+An inscription on the Cosmati Pavement in Westminster Abbey, dating back to 1268, states that one human year is equivalent to nine years.
 Later on, in the 1950s, dogs had two years trimmed off their lifespan and the 7-year rule became popular.
 This 7:1 ratio was based on pure logic and statistics.
-At that time, on average, humans lived to about 70 years while dogs lived to about 10 years.
+At that time, on average, humans lived to about 70 years while their four legged mates lived to about 10 years.
 In 1953, based on the research conducted by A. Lebeau, it was established that:

 - During their first year of life, dogs age 15-20 times faster than humans

 - Then the ration gradually slows down to 1:5.